 Remotely or on-site?

 As an IT company, Hicron has long been prepared to provide its services remotely.
 But even ABAP consultants are sometimes put in situations where they have to do their work on the client’s site.
 That most often happens when there are exceptional data security laws at stake.
 For example, when the client is a military organization.
 Or an industry company with specific requirements and a hermetic system that you cannot access from outside.
-Physical presence facilitates communication between the programmer, consultant, and client at the start of the project (especially for clients who prefer waterfall projects).
+Physical presence facilitates communication between the developer, consultant, and client at the start of the project (especially for clients who prefer waterfall projects).
 But, in the new COVID-19 reality, such contacts are limited to a minimum, and most often eliminated.

-ABAP-er is not a stereotypical programmer locked in his box, focused on coding.
+ABAP-er is not a stereotypical developer locked in his box, focused on coding.
 They are close to the client’s business and – what is important and quite exciting at the same time – they see the effects of their work relatively quickly, actively participating in the improvement of business processes.

 Author: Michał Matyjaszczyk, SAP Technology Manager